 There is a private beach called “Marza”.
 It is not so big but very nice place with hammocks in the water.
 It was a pleasure to spend a couple of hours in this place.
 Don’t miss it! 🙂

 3. Porto Bianco & Porto Rosso

 These two are the closest bays to the Monopoli centre.
 If you don’t have so much time you can swim in one of these two public beaches.
 I must say that they are a bit overcrowded but still, the sea is nice.

 4.Other Beach Recommendations

 Here is a list of some other nice beaches recommended by locals.
 We couldn’t find time for them but maybe you can visit and let us know your opinion 🙂

 Cala Paradiso, Cala Marena, Cala Cerasa, Lido La Perla Nera, Porto Ghiacciolo

-Afterall, I can say that Monopoli is still not a very famous place especially among the foreigner tourists.
-Thats why you can enjoy a more local experience in this historical seaside town.
+After all, I can say that Monopoli is still not a very famous place especially among the foreigner tourists.
+That’s why you can enjoy a more local experience in this historic seaside town.
 1 day maybe even half day is enough to discover Monopoli old town but for the beautiful beaches, you will need at least 2 days, so make your plans accordingly and have a nice time! 🙂

-For another locely place in Puglia region you can have a look to my Lecce post.
+For another lovely place in Puglia region, you can have a look at my Lecce post.
 Enjoy! 🙂